(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Diverticula (little pouches in the intestinal wall)

-The procedure uses X-ray images to follow the progress of a liquid containing barium sulfate, a metallic element from the earth, through the upper digestive tract.
-This group of X-rays is called an upper GI series.
+The procedure uses X-ray images to follow the progress of a liquid containing barium sulfate, a metallic element from the earth, through the patient's mouth and throat.

-• You’ll be evaluated using fluoroscopic imaging both upright and laying down on a X-ray capable table.
+• The patient will be evaluated using fluoroscopic imaging both upright and lying down on a X-ray capable table.

-• You’ll drink a flavored liquid barium drink, which coats the lining of the digestive tract.
+• The patient will drink a flavored liquid barium drink, which coats the lining of the digestive tract.
 This chalky liquid is called a contrast medium, as it shows up opaque on X-ray images.

-• A radiologist then begins to take a series of X-ray images with you in different positions.
-You may need to hold your breath occasionally.
+• A radiologist then begins to take a series of X-ray images with the patient in different positions.
+The patient may need to hold his or her breath occasionally.

-The test also may be used if your doctor suspects cancer has opened a fistula, or hole, between the esophagus and trachea (windpipe).
+The test also may be used if the care team suspects cancer has opened a fistula, or hole, between the esophagus and trachea (windpipe).
 This serious complication may result in swallowed food and liquid passing into the lungs, where it may cause pneumonia.

 Before the procedure:

-• Inform your care team of any medicines (prescription and over-the-counter), vitamins, supplements and herbal products you take, as well as any illnesses or health conditions you have.
+• Inform the care team of any medicines (prescription and over-the-counter), vitamins, supplements and herbal products the patient takes, as well as any illnesses or health conditions he or she has.

-• Your doctor will let you know what you may eat and drink the day leading up to the procedure.
-You may likely be told to avoid eating or drinking after midnight.
+• The care team will let the patient know what he or she may eat and drink the day leading up to the procedure.
+The patient may likely be told to avoid eating or drinking after midnight.
 Be sure to drink lots of water after the procedure.

 • Stomach cramps